Christian Schönenberger: Biography and career

 Schönenberger studied electrical engineering and obtained his degree in 1979.
 While working as an engineer in a research lab at the Swiss Federal Institute of Technology in Zurich, he became interested in natural science and studied physics, obtaining his diploma from the institute in 1986.
-As a graduate student, he worked under the supervision of Heinrich Rohrer (Nobel laureate in 1986) and S. Alvarado at the IBM Research Laboratory at Rüschlikon and received his PhD in physics with a thesis on magnetic force microscopy in 1990.
+As a graduate student, he worked under the supervision of Heinrich Rohrer (Nobel Prize laureate in 1986) and S. Alvarado at the IBM Research Laboratory at Rüschlikon and received his PhD in physics with a thesis on magnetic force microscopy in 1990.

 He then joined the Philips Research Laboratories at Eindhoven in the Netherlands as a postdoctoral fellow and later as a permanent staff member.
-In 1995 he was appointed full professor (of experimental physics) at the University of Basel, where he heads the Nanoelectronics Group and is currently directing the Swiss Nanoscience Institute and the Swiss-NSF center on Nanoscale Science and Technology.
+In 1995 he was appointed full professor (of experimental physics) at the University of Basel, where he heads the Nanoelectronics Group.
+He led the Swiss Nanoscience Institute (SNI) between 2006 and 2022 and become honorary member of the SNI in 2022.